s3m4nt/auth-research-lab/README.md

 #### Define the following

 1. *Authentication*
+The act of proving an assertion.
+Authentication is the process of verifying identity.

 2. *Authorization*
+The action or fact of authorizing or being authorized.

 3. Explain how *authentication* and *authorization* are related but distinct concepts.
+Authentication is the act of proving you are a specific user, authorization is the process of being granted access.

 5. *Sessions vs Token based auth*
+Session based authentication is stored on the server.
+Token based authentication is one in which the user state is stored on the client.

 6. *json web token (also know as a jwt)*
+JSON Web Token (JWT) is an open standard that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
+This information can be verified and trusted because it is digitally signed.

 7. *Encoding, encryption and hashing* along with the uses for and differences between the three
+-Encoding: Reversible transformation of data format, used to preserve usability of data.
+-Hashing: Is a one-way summary of data, cannot be reversed, used to validate the integrity of data.
+-Encryption: Secure encoding of data used to protect confidentiality of data.

 8. *oAuth* (pronounced oh-Auth)
+OAuth is an authentication protocol that allows you to approve one application interacting with another on your behalf without giving away your password.
+Such as when you use your Google account to authorize other 3rd party vendors.

 #### Explore and then describe the following npm packages:

 1. [bcrypt](https://www.npmjs.com/package/bcrypt)
+A password hashing program - it encodes a password for transmission
 2. [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken)
+a compact and self-contained way for securely transmitting information between parties
 3. [passport](https://www.npmjs.com/package/passport)
+Authentication middleware for Node

     * also describe what a *strategy* is in the context of this npm package

+Authentication mechanisms, known as strategies, are packaged as individual modules.
+Applications can choose which strategies to employ, without creating unnecessary dependencies.

 ---